pablogguz/pablogguz.github.io/content/blog/regional_dev_esp.md

 </figure>
 <br>

-What about $\sigma$-convergence?
-We can compute a measure of dispersion by looking at the standard deviation of the log of GDP per capita across regions.
+To assess $\sigma$-convergence, we can compute a measure of cross-regional income dispersion by looking at the standard deviation of the log of GDP per capita across regions.
 In <a href="#fig3">Figure 3</a>, I plot the evolution of this measure over time.
 As you can see, the dispersion in income levels across Spanish regions has decreased significantly since 1990, consistent with the $\beta$-convergence results.

 <!-- If we transform the standard deviation into a coefficient of variation (the ratio of the standard deviation to the mean), we find that the coefficient of variation has decreased from 0.33 in 1990 to 0.21 in 2023.
 This suggests that the dispersion of income levels across Spanish regions has decreased by approximately 36% over the period of study. -->